pau1a/Arklowdun/docs/settings-ui.md

   - `DEFAULT_UNDELETABLE` → "The default household cannot be deleted."
   - `HOUSEHOLD_NOT_FOUND` → "That household no longer exists."
   - `HOUSEHOLD_DELETED` → "That household is deleted.
 Restore it first."
+- The default household always renders with a disabled "Delete" control and a tooltip explaining the guard so users understand why the action is blocked.
 - Success and error paths surface toast notifications so users receive feedback without leaving the page.